DailyGrind/infosecrnd/examples/netcat-reverse-shell/README.md

 # Example of reverse shell communication with `netcat`

+## What are reverse shells?
+[Reverse Shells](http://resources.infosecinstitute.com/icmp-reverse-shell/) like any other shell, execute code on a given machine.
+The key difference between a reverse shell and a regular remote shell is that communication within a reverse shell flows from the target machine, back to the remote machine.

+This behavior is especially attractive to attackers who inject malicous code on target machines behind firewalls.
+The core idea is that if an attacker can gain access to basic tools like `netcat` on a target machine, potentially any data that the malicous code has access to can be sent out to a remote machine, taking advantage of outgoing ports present in most user-facing network firewalls.

+## Example Overview
-This example contains a collection of [ubuntu](https://hub.docker.com/_/ubuntu/) Docker containers, orchestrated with [docker-compose](https://docs.docker.com/compose/) to illustrate the basic mechanics of reverse-shell communication using `netcat`.
+This example is a collection of [ubuntu](https://hub.docker.com/_/ubuntu/) Docker containers, orchestrated with [docker-compose](https://docs.docker.com/compose/) to illustrate the basic mechanics of reverse-shell communication between a client and a server posing as a web server.
+The example uses an unencrypted `8080/tcp` connection for easy of development.
+Stay tuned for an example which takes advatiage of SSL encryption.

 ```
 .